gradle/gradle/design-docs/improved-console.md

 ```

 ### Test Cases
-* Fuzz testing ensures no other parts of build are affected
+* Fuzz testing ensures no other parts of build are affected by user input

 ### Open issues
 * How is intra-operation progress ([55 / 1234] or spinner) affected?

-## Story: Indicate Gradle's continued progress in absence of intra-operation updates
+## Story: (Optional) Indicate Gradle's continued progress in absence of intra-operation updates
 Provide motion in output to indicate Gradle's working if build operations are long-running.

 Options: